Most Guys Are Losers: Release

 The film premiered virtually at the Denver Film Festival on October 22, 2020.

-In May 2022, it was announced that Gravitas Ventures acquired worldwide distribution to the film, which was released in theaters and on VOD on November 25th, 2022.
+In May 2022, it was announced that Gravitas Ventures acquired worldwide distribution to the film, which was released in theaters and on VOD on November 25, 2022.

 Reception

-Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars.
+Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars, calling it "a predictable tale that wins us over with breezy style and some familiar faces."
 Liam Trump of Film Threat gave the film a 3 out of 10.